d3netxer/population-datasets/README.md

 ###website: http://web.ornl.gov/sci/landscan/
 ####description: Using an innovative approach with Geographic Information System and Remote Sensing, ORNL's LandScan™ is the community standard for global population distribution.
 At approximately 1 km resolution (30" X 30"), LandScan is the finest resolution global population distribution data available and represents an ambient population (average over 24 hours).
 The LandScan algorithm, an R&D 100 Award Winner, uses spatial data and imagery analysis technologies and a multi-variable dasymetric modeling approach to disaggregate census counts within an administrative boundary.
 Since no single population distribution model can account for the differences in spatial data availability, quality, scale, and accuracy as well as the differences in cultural settlement practices, LandScan population distribution models are tailored to match the data conditions and geographical nature of each individual country and region.

+Previous versions of LandScan also relied on night-time light imagery but it was determined that the nighttime lights were more representative of exonomic ativity and has subsequently been replaced with a suite of ancillary land cover data (Doll).

 ####data resolution and coverage: approximately 1 km resolution (30" X 30"), global scale